CaperCube/HyperVox/docs/md/Tasks/Task3.md

     - [X] **Add / Remove blocks with chat command**
     - [X] **"Set world spawn" chat command (admins only)**
         - This should set the spawn on the server world
-    - [ ] When saving worlds locally, we should request the brain's version of the world to save
 - [ ] Spectator game mode
     - [ ] Turns off HUD
     - [ ] tunrs off block cursor visibility